AthenZ/athenz/docs/setup_zms.md

 Generate a self-signed X509 certificate for ZMS Server HTTPS support.
 After we generate the X509 certificate, we need to add that certificate along with its private key to a keystore for Jetty use.
+For the local environment steps, we're using default password of "athenz".
 From the `athenz-zms-X.Y` directory execute the following
 commands:

 ```shell